 The language used in the courses is highly formal, so you will probably sound a bit out of place using it in an informal country like Brazil.
 Both European and Brazilian Portuguese have less levels than Pimsleur’s more popular languages.

 Still, even with their shortcomings Pimsleur’s Portuguese courses are a viable option for beginner to intermediate Portuguese learners.
-Pimsleur offers the first lesson from level 1 of their language courses for free on their website.
+Pimsleur offers 1 week of full access to all of their Brazilian Portuguese courses for free.
 It’s a great idea to work through it yourself and see if the course is right for you!